Science Projects

 3. Membrane filtration method (most flexible method because volumes upto 10L can be tested, heat shock is eliminated by membrane filter, and it is ideal for HPC less than 10 CFU/mL but multiple dilutions may be required to count colonies on filter).

 Here at MBL, we use membrane filtration to measure heterotrophic plate count.
-If you need to determine the level of heterotrophic bacteria, fecal coliforms, E.coli, total coliforms, Legionella or other type of bacteria in water call our Mississauga office at 905-290-9101 or our Burnaby office at 604-435-6555 or, our toll free number at 1-866-813-0648.
+If you need to determine the level of heterotrophic bacteria, fecal coliforms, E.coli, total coliforms, Legionella or other type of bacteria in water call our Mississauga office at 905-290-9101 or our toll free number at 1-866-813-0648.

 References: